kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

 `AzureAccessKeyRequest` CRD can be used to request a new service principal based on a named role using a Vault server.
 If `AzureAccessKeyRequest` is approved, then vault operator will issue credentials via a Vault server and create Kubernetes Secret containing these credentials.
 The Secret name will be set in `status.secret.name` field.
-This operator will also create `ClusterRole` and `RoleBinding` for the k8s secret.
+The operator will also create `ClusterRole` and `RoleBinding` for the k8s secret.

 When a `AzureAccessKeyRequest` is created,